RubixML/ML/README.md

 ```sh
 $ php program.php
 ```

+### What is a Tuple?
+A *tuple* is simply a way to denote an immutable sequential PHP array with a predefined length.
+An *n-tuple* is a tuple with the length of n.
+In other languages, such as Python, tuples are a separate datatype and their properties such as immutability are enforced by the interpreter, unlike PHP arrays.

 ### Does Rubix use an underlying BLAS implementation?
 Not currently.
 As far as we know, PHP does not have any Basic Linear Algebra Subprograms extension yet.
 There is a high level linear algebra extension called [Lapack](http://php.net/manual/en/book.lapack.php), however it does not cover low level operations like matrix multiplication and it is not easy to install.